kubedb/website/content/docs/v2024.4.27/guides/kafka/concepts/kafkaversion.md

 kind: KafkaVersion
 metadata:
   annotations:
-    meta.helm.sh/release-name: kubedb-catalog
+    meta.helm.sh/release-name: kubedb
     meta.helm.sh/release-namespace: kubedb
-  creationTimestamp: "2023-03-23T10:15:24Z"
+  creationTimestamp: "2024-05-02T06:38:17Z"
-  generation: 2
+  generation: 1
   labels:
-    app.kubernetes.io/instance: kubedb-catalog
+    app.kubernetes.io/instance: kubedb
     app.kubernetes.io/managed-by: Helm
     app.kubernetes.io/name: kubedb-catalog
-    app.kubernetes.io/version: v2023.02.28
+    app.kubernetes.io/version: v2024.4.27
-    helm.sh/chart: kubedb-catalog-v2023.02.28
+    helm.sh/chart: kubedb-catalog-v2024.4.27
-  name: 3.4.0
+  name: 3.6.1
-  resourceVersion: "472767"
+  resourceVersion: "2881"
-  uid: 36a167a3-5218-4e32-b96d-d6b5b0c86125
+  uid: 778fb80c-b37a-4ac6-bfaa-fec83e5f49c7
 spec:
   connectCluster:
     image: ghcr.io/appscode-images/kafka-connect-cluster:3.6.1
+  cruiseControl:
+    image: ghcr.io/appscode-images/kafka-cruise-control:3.6.1
   db:
-    image: kubedb/kafka-kraft:3.4.0
+    image: ghcr.io/appscode-images/kafka-kraft:3.6.1
   podSecurityPolicies:
     databasePolicyName: kafka-db
+  securityContext:
+    runAsUser: 1001
-  version: 3.4.0
+  version: 3.6.1
-  cruiseControl:
-    image: ghcr.io/kubedb/cruise-control:3.4.0
 ```

 ### metadata.name

-`metadata.name` is a required field that specifies the name of the `KafkaVersion` crd.
-You have to specify this name in `spec.version` field of [Kafka](/docs/v2024.4.27/guides/kafka/concepts/kafka) crd.
+`metadata.name` is a required field that specifies the name of the `KafkaVersion` CR.
+You have to specify this name in `spec.version` field of [Kafka](/docs/v2024.4.27/guides/kafka/concepts/kafka) CR.

-We follow this convention for naming KafkaVersion crd:
+We follow this convention for naming KafkaVersion CR:

 - Name format: `{Original Kafka image version}-{modification tag}`

 We use official Apache Kafka release tar files to build docker images for supporting Kafka versions and re-tag the image with v1, v2 etc. modification tag when there's any.
 An image with higher modification tag will have more features than the images with lower modification tag.
-Hence, it is recommended to use KafkaVersion crd with the highest modification tag to enjoy the latest features.
+Hence, it is recommended to use KafkaVersion CR with the highest modification tag to enjoy the latest features.

 ### spec.version